What can streamlined people management offer?

 In January of 2016, Red Roof made the decision to upgrade to a unified HCM solution in order to address its business intelligence (BI) challenge.
 Red Roof's view into its people is meaningful to the company at a corporate and individual level.
 For the first time, the company has insight into its employees' work and compensation history, as well as the ability to track employee education, career interests, awards, certifications, and training.

 "Real-time business intelligence has not only improved our ability to monitor employee turnover, but also to drill down into position specifics.
-This level of detail helps us learn from our top-performing groups and take action in areas with higher turnover," says Leslie Fisher, VP of HR and Training at Red Roof Inn.
+This level of detail helps us learn from our top-performing groups and take action in areas with higher turnover," says Leslie Fisher, vice president of HR and Training at Red Roof Inn.
 "We also have the capability for the first time to analyze groups of metrics together, such as quality scores, financial performance, and turnover.
 If we see a correlation between turnover and other key metrics, we can expect an investment in the employee experience to show returns in other areas of the business."

 These new insights have positioned Red Roof's HR as a key contributor to business strategy and have enhanced relationships between HR and the company's senior leadership.
 Since implementing the new HCM solution, Fisher has been able to use turnover report details that include numbers, positions, and reasons to understand why turnover may be unexpectedly high in certain areas.